A self-consistent dynamical model of the Milky Way disc adjusted to Gaia data: Discussion

-Our method allowed us to derive a self-consistent model for the stellar populations with densities consistent with the velocities and with the Galactic gravitational potential, and which is able to reproduce the corresponding \Gaia\ data in an extended volume around the solar position.
-This is a very useful step to ensure that the Milky Way potential we have is realistic.
+Our method allows us to derive a self-consistent model for the stellar populations with densities consistent with the velocities and the Galactic gravitational potential, and is able to reproduce the corresponding \Gaia\ data in an extended volume around the solar position.
+This is a very useful step towards ensuring that the Milky Way potential we have is realistic.

 Our model is not strictly comparable with analyses where the density and velocity distributions are derived from observational samples.
 Those analyses are generally biased by the sample selection, while our model itself is not.
 These studies present different ways to circumvent the problems of biases, including partial modelling and different assumptions.
-However this is safer to compare data and models in the observational space and to reproduce as accurately as possible the selection function, as we do in the present work.
+Furthermore, our model and methodology provide a safer way to compare data and models in the observational space and to reproduce the selection function as accurately as possible, as we do in the present work.

-Therefore a robust comparison between different data samples should be done by simulating observed samples one by one with population synthesis model, accounting for observational errors, as we do for Gaia data in the present work.
-Even though, in this section we estimate whether our model provides similar conclusions about the kinematics of the stellar populations of the Milky Way as other models or studies.
-We particularly discuss the question of the Solar motion, disc kinematics and density laws.
+Therefore, a robust comparison between different data samples should be done by simulating observed samples one by one with a population synthesis model, accounting for observational errors, as we do for Gaia data in the present work.
+In this section, we estimate the similarity between the conclusions provided by our model regarding the kinematics of the stellar populations of the Milky Way and those of other models and studies.
+We particularly discuss the question of the solar motion, disc kinematics, and density laws.